I leave for FIVE MINUTES... No wonder Bowser always kidnaps the Princess!

 - Subverted in the Star Trek: The Original Series episode "Errand of Mercy".
 The Organians are such Actual Pacifists that they let the Klingons invade their planet without protest, ignoring Kirk and Spock's attempts to get them to fight back.
 However, at the end of the episode the Organians reveal that they are actually very powerful, it's just that they're vehemently opposed to interference.
 They could have put a stop to the Klingons at any point, but don't until both the Klingons and the Federation basically force their hand.

-- In "The God Complex" they encounter someone from the planet Tivoli, which he, with a touch of pride, describes as the most conquered planet in the galaxy.
+- "The God Complex" has someone from the planet Tivoli, which he, with a touch of pride, describes as the most conquered planet in the galaxy.
 Their global anthem is "Glory to Insert Name Here".
 He works as a city planner and is currently planting trees along a main street so that the invaders can march along it in the shade.

 - Subverted in the "Army of Ghosts"/"Doomsday" two-parter.
 When the ghosts are revealed to have been Cybermen from a parallel world all along, they are already five million of them in all major cities.
 The Doctor claims that this is already a victory.
 However, several scenes clearly show that the humans are actively resisting.
 Of course, it's mostly futile, as small arms have no effect and not everybody has rocket launchers lying around.